Stability to Deformations of Manifold Filters and Manifold Neural Networks: Manifold Convolutional Filters

 The LB operator plays an important role in partial differential equations (PDEs), as it governs the dynamics of the diffusion of heat over manifolds as given by the \emph{heat equation}

-If $u(x,t)\in L^2(\ccalM)$ measures the temperature of point $x \in \ccalM$ at time $t \in \reals^{+}$, equation \eqref{eqn:heat} can be interpreted to mean that, at point $x$, the rate at which the manifold ``cools down'' is proportional to the difference between the temperature of $x$ and the local average of the temperature of the points in its neighborhood.
-With initial condition $u(x,0) = f(x)$, the solution to this equation is given by
+If $u\in L^2(\ccalM)$ measures the temperature over the manifold with $u(x,t)$ representing the temperature of point $x \in \ccalM$ at time $t \in \reals^{+}$, equation \eqref{eqn:heat} can be interpreted to mean that, at point $x$ on manifold $\ccalM$, the rate at which the manifold ``cools down'' is proportional to the difference between the temperature of $x$ and the local average of the temperature of the points in its neighborhood.
+With initial condition $u(x,0) = f(x)$ for all $x\in\ccalM$, the solution to this equation is given by

 which is the key support to implement the LB operator in the definitions proposed later.

 The LB operator $\ccalL$ is self-adjoint and positive-semidefinite.
 Considering that $\ccalM$ is compact, the LB operator $\ccalL$ has a real positive eigenvalue spectrum $\{\lambda_i\}_{i=1}^\infty$ satisfying